-PCO-338 Child and Adolescent Psychotherapy 3 Credits Prerequisites: PCO-472, PCO-520, PCO-623 (Applies to M.A. students only).
+PCO-338 Child and Adolescent Psychotherapy

+Prerequisites: PCO-472, PCO-520, PCO-623 (Applies to M.A. students only).
 The purpose of this course is to provide a conceptual framework for interventions with children and adolescents.
 The course will focus on interventions and research on the major psychotherapeutic approaches for children and adolescents, including psychodynamic, Adlerian, person-centered, cognitive-behavioral, family systems, and parent-infant psychotherapy.
 The importance of addressing ethical, legal, and advocacy issues will be emphasized.
 Differences and diversity in treatment, adapting treatment for clients with disabilities, and issues related to child abuse will also be covered.

-PCO-339 Biofeedback
+PCO-339 Biofeedback 3 Credits

 Prerequisites: PCO-472, PCO-520 (Applies to M.A. students only).
 This class presents the theory and application of applied psychophysiology (biofeedback) as it is practiced today within mind/body medicine.
 A review of the components of the autonomic and central nervous system underlying common used psychophysiological measures (EEG, EMG, HR, etc.) will be presented.
-The class will examine common applications of biofeedback and the evidence of its disorders.
-The class will efficacy specific examine psychophysiological assessment procedures, personality testing, and interview techniques employed in deciding upon the proper treatment methods for each client.
-The historical, cultural, philosophical, and spiritual contexts of biofeedback practice will also be examined to discuss important diversity related considerations in treatment planning.\\ (Satisfies program requirement as a Basic Intervention Elective)
+The class will examine common applications of biofeedback and the evidence of its efficacy to specific disorders.
+The class will examine common psychophysiological assessment procedures, personality testing, and interview techniques employed in deciding upon the proper treatment methods for each client.
+The historical, cultural, philosophical, and spiritual contexts of biofeedback practice will also be examined to discuss important diversity related considerations in treatment planning.

-MAT-344 Historical and Theoretical Perspectives of Art Therapy 3 Credits therapy within counseling psychology.
+MAT-344 Historical and Theoretical Perspectives of Art Therapy 3 Credits

+This course introduces the history, philosophy, theory, and practice of art therapy within counseling psychology.
 The fundamental elements of art therapy established in the U.S. and internationally are addressed with attention to the influences of diverse cultural values, beliefs and practices.
 Learning in this course will be attained through experiential exercises, lectures as well as written and oral assignments.